Frequently Asked Questions

 Q: Which detection method should I use?

-A: Depends on your game:
+A: Depends on your game type:

 Game Type Recommended Method